itbusina/testlemon-docs/docs/docs/how-to-test-api-with-testlemon.md

-# Use Testlemon to Test API
+# How to test api with Testlemon

 Web monitoring and APIs test automation platform.